ros2/ros2_documentation/source/Tutorials/Using-Parameters-In-A-Class-CPP.rst

 Next steps
 ----------

-Now that you have some packages and ROS 2 systems of your own, the :ref:`next tutorial <Ros2Doctor>` will show you how to examine issues in your environment and systems in case you have problems.
+Now that you have some packages and ROS 2 systems of your own, the :doc:`next tutorial <./Getting-Started-With-Ros2doctor>` will show you how to examine issues in your environment and systems in case you have problems.